GDbateaux/Cartomancien-virtuel/USER_GUIDE.md

 1) When the app starts, it speaks a short welcome message.
 2) Place exactly 3 cards in front of the camera.
 3) Hold them steady until detection is stable.
-4) When the three cards are recognized with enough confidence, the app generates a short reading (2–3 sentences) and speaks it aloud.
+4) When the three cards are recognized with enough confidence, the app generates a short reading and speaks it aloud.

 #### Tips for best detection
 - Avoid glare/reflections on glossy cards.